Noeska/illegiblesemantics/projects/proj-2.md

 ![Swedish Doom-Death Metal](..\assets\img\projects\proj-2\swedish.jpg)

 ## Melodic Death Metal
-Melodic Death Metal was first pioneered in the United Kingdom and arguably especially in Sweden, specifically in Gothenburg.
-As a genre, it took its inspiration from Prog Rock
+Melodic Death Metal was arguably first pioneered in the United Kingdom, but the genre really came into its own in Sweden, specifically in Gothenburg.
+As a genre, it took its inspiration from a wide range of styles, from Death Metal to NWOBHM to Progressive Rock, with certain elements from these reference styles more predominant in one band's music than another's, which may help explain why it is difficult to think of a quintessential Melodic Death logo.

-Initially, in the early 1990s, Melodic Death logos were very diverse in style, with some (seemingly) taking their inspiration from "mainstream" Death Metal logos (In Flames), others had intricate custom designs (At the Gates), while still others opted for a distorated and deformed Celtic type (Dark Tranquility).
-In later and more recent years, however, most bands in this genre have **higly-readable wordmarks** that are sometimes "touched up" or "filled in" with a **dirt brush**.
+Initially, indeed, in the early 1990s, Melodic Death logos were very diverse in style, with some (seemingly) taking their inspiration from "mainstream" Death Metal logos (In Flames), others had intricate custom designs (At the Gates), while still others opted for a distorted and deformed Celtic type (Dark Tranquility).
+In later and more recent years, however, most bands in this genre have **highly-readable wordmarks** that are sometimes "touched up" or "filled in" with a **dirt brush**.
 ![Melodic Death Metal](..\assets\img\projects\proj-2\gothenburg.jpg)

 ## Technical Death Metal